Cincinnati Hospital Negligence and Medical Malpractice Attorney Reviewing Medication Errors in Hospitals

 Common causes of such errors include poor communication, ambiguities in product names, unclear directions for use, misinterpreted medical abbreviations or writing, poor procedures, and patient misuse because of poor product guidance.
 Preventing errors clearly saves money and saves lives.

-If you or a loved one has suffered an injury involving a medication error, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions about medication errors in hospitals.
+If you or a loved one has suffered an injury involving a medication error, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+Plaintiffs will speak directly with Mr. Lyon, and he will help you answer critical questions about medication errors in hospitals.